 as a means of protecting their current property, inheritance, or wealth

-a prenuptial contract, the couple will establish beforehand how the assets
+prenuptial contract, the couple will establish beforehand how the assets will be divided,

-so common today, coming to terms with these details while still in the
+coming to terms with these details while still in the honeymoon phase

 Researchers are noticing that there is a growing trend of couples who are